 The Ideology and Politics Journal (IPJ) is dedicated to the analysis of ideologies in their political, social, and conceptual forms.
 Devoted to the advancement of understanding of socio-political processes in post-Soviet Belarus, Moldova, Russia and Ukraine, as well as the wider space of the former Soviet Union, the IPJ addresses the ideological and intellectual issues arising from the formation of new societies in post-Soviet space.
 The IPJ encourages discussion of the historical, cultural and ethical dimensions of political action, with the intention of contributing to both the advancement of interdisciplinary research of contemporary ideologies and the promotion of good politics in the countries of the region.

 The Ideology and Politics Journal is a peer-reviewed interdisciplinary journal published once or twice a year in electronic form.
-The Journal is indexed by Scopus (since December 2016) and the DOAJ (Directory of Open Access Journals, since 2015).
+The Journal is indexed by the DOAJ (Directory of Open Access Journals, since 2015) and Scopus (since 2016).

 The upcoming issue is dedicated to the following theme:

 - Issue 2, 2018:The Mobilization in East European area